Blog

 TNUoS: Transmission Network Use of System (TNUoS) charges are used to recover the cost of installing and maintaining the UK’s transmission system.
 Previously, charges were calculated based on an end-users share of demand on the transmission network during periods of peak demand, known as Triads.
 Following the Targeted Charging Review, non-domestic users are now placed into bands based on their Agreed Capacity or net volume.
 This encourages intensive energy users to invest in energy reduction efforts more proactively across their site, rather than simply offsetting during Triad periods.

 Battery energy storage systems provide the flexibility to allow a site to both peak shave and load shift much more dynamically.
-The ability to store electricity for later use can be used to stock up on energy during periods of low demand and cost, and then use that stored energy to prevent a site exceeding its supply capacity or incurring additional costs during peak demand periods.
+The ability to store electricity for later use can be used to stock up on energy during periods of low demand and cost, and then use that stored energy to prevent a site from exceeding its supply capacity or incurring additional costs during peak demand periods.

 Sites with on-site generation such as solar can combine this with battery storage to make their peak shaving of electricity even more effective.
 On-site generation technologies are already effective at reducing a site’s grid electricity demand, but struggle to provide guaranteed peak shaving due to the inflexible nature of their generation.
 Battery energy storage helps to resolve that problem, ensuring electricity generated when the sun is shining is available when needed for peak shaving.